FAQs – I thought it might be helpful to put together answers to some common questions to help you, so here goes!

 A: Yes, I have both Public Liability Insurance and Professional Indemnity insurance and I am happy to provide these if you or your venue require them.

 Q: How do you back up your images?

 A: As soon as I get home from shooting a wedding, I am uploading the images from the memory cards and backing them up.
 Even before I’ve taken my coat off, grabbed a cuppa or acknowledged my cat!
 I archive them to a RAID storage, which is super clever and stores them in two places external to my iMac.
 Once the images are edited, I upload high resolution JPEGs to offsite storage and this saves the images in multiple locations.
-You also have a copy on your DVDs giving another location for the files.
+You also have a copy on your USB giving another location for the files.
 So, I have a tight process to back up my images and take backing up very seriously.

 Q: We’ve got a question you’ve not answered here, what do we do?

 A: Drop me a line, let’s chat informally – pop over to my contact page to find out how to reach me.